 This includes graphics cards, which can run upwards of $700 per piece, regardless of what cryptocurrency you choose to mine.
 However, it’s possible to build a basic mining rig suitable for mining less popular cryptocurrencies for around $3,000.

 Hardware prices vary from manufacturer to manufacturer.
 It all depends on how much energy the machine uses and how much computing power it produces.
-You will mine more bitcoin if you have more computing power.
+You will mine more crypto if you have more computing power.
 Your monthly costs will be lower if you have lower energy consumption.

 Mining pool

 Since it is becoming increasingly more difficult to mine cryptocurrency, more miners are joining pools.
-While the reward is less if there are more participants, mining pools have a greater chance of getting rewarded for your mining efforts.
+While the reward is less if there are more participants, mining pools have a greater chance of getting rewarded for their mining efforts.
+The most popular types of mining pools are:

-• Proportional mining: A proportional mining payout system gives miners rewards that are proportional to their effort in finding a block.
+- Proportional mining: A proportional mining payout system gives miners rewards that are proportional to their effort in finding a block.
 The amount of the payout depends on whether a pool finds a block.
-This payout method is lucrative during bitcoin’s price explosions.
-The payout from bitcoin’s rising price will guarantee that the miner makes a profit, even though the difficulty level goes up.
+This payout method is lucrative during Bitcoin’s price explosions.
+The payout from Bitcoin’s rising price will guarantee that the miner makes a profit, even though the difficulty level goes up.

-• Pay-per-share mining: This method distributes payouts according to the mining power of the entire pool.
+- Pay-per-share mining: This method distributes payouts according to the mining power of the entire pool.
 The pool shares the rewards with the pool equally so that the miner’s share of the profits, so miners earn even if the pool doesn’t find a block.
-This mining pool model guarantees a flat fee and is most suitable for low bitcoin prices.
+This mining pool model guarantees a flat fee and is most suitable for low Bitcoin prices.

 Miners need to always adapt to the constantly changing prices of cryptocurrency to make sure that crypto mining is profitable.
-Oftentimes, miners switch mining pools to make the most out of changing payout methods and bitcoin prices.
-In response to the declining bitcoin rewards, some mining pools have changed their rewards strategy and switched between the payout methods.
+Oftentimes, miners switch mining pools to make the most out of changing payout methods and crypto prices.

 Profitability calculators